Assistive Technology (AT), provides helpful information and support about how you can make use of technology and adapt it to your study needs.

 Here at ATU Sligo, we realise how important it is to thoughtfully assess what devices, tools and technologies may be appropriate in meeting each individuals’ own personal learning and visual needs.
 We have the expertise to work with each student individually, assess their needs, and match them to suitable assistive technologies.

 The Assistive Technology Suite

-Priority for use of this room will be given first to AT Office staff who are completing evaluations, 1:1 or group workshops and second to individuals using the Dragon programs.
+Priority for use of this room will be given first to Assistive Technology staff who are completing evaluations, 1:1 or group workshops and second to individuals using the Dragon programs.

 Staff members are at the Assistive Technology Suite periodically throughout the week, or by appointment.
-Any member of the IT Sligo community may request an appointment for an evaluation or to see a demonstration of assistive technology.
-Contact the Assistive Technology Office at email@example.com or 0876405941
+Any member of the ATU Sligo community may request an appointment for an evaluation or to see a demonstration of assistive technology.

 Student Assessment Process – Matching Student & Technology (MST)